Bastrop County Court Records

 Civil Filing Fees (District Courts and County Court at Law, effective September 1, 2025):

-The District Clerk’s forms page provides links to a variety of documents, including the Statement of Inability to Afford Court Costs for indigent litigants and the Pauper’s Oath Mandatory Requirements.
+The District Clerk's forms page includes a Statement of Inability to Afford Court Costs for litigants who cannot afford fees, along with the Pauper's Oath Mandatory Requirements.
 Additional statewide legal resources are available through the Texas Law Help website.

 County Clerk Filing Fees for Official Public Records (effective January 1, 2024):